Watts-Lab/gps_data_coding_task/README.md

+# Instructions
-#Instructions for this task can be found in the instructions.md file
+Instructions for this task can be found in the instructions.md file

 # Access to data

-The data is hosted on an S3 bucket for which you will request temporary access
+The data is available on this repo inside the folder fsq-visits/

 # Documentation